Autistic burnout 5 years recovery - what actually helped slightly

 Recovery isn't linear.
 It's not fast.
 And it's nearly impossible when the environment that burned you out is still your daily reality.

-Tracking helps you see patterns.
+Tracking helps me see patterns.
 Make small adjustments.
 Know what drains you most.

 It won't fix systemic problems.
-But it shows you what you CAN control.
+But it shows you what I CAN control.

 This is my survival blueprint—not a recovery plan, but the adjustments that keep me functional in an environment that won't accommodate me.